cainanmahar/campus_compass/README.md

 ## 2. Update Path
 * Add the Flutter tool to your path.

+## 3. Run Flutter Doctor
+* Open the terminal in VSCode or your preferred terminal application.
+* Run the following command to ensure your environment is set up correctly for Flutter development:

+`
+flutter doctor
+`

+* Address any issues or missing dependencies indicated by 'flutter doctor.'

 ## 3. Install Visual Studio Code
 * Download and install Visual Studio Code (VSCode) from the [offical website.](https://code.visualstudio.com)
 * Open VSCode and install the Flutter and Dart extensions from the marketplace.